flexmonster/flexmonster-mongodb-connector/README.md

 This package is a Flexmonster Connector for [MongoDB](https://www.mongodb.com/) applications.

-[Flexmonster MongoDB Connector](https://www.flexmonster.com/doc/introduction-to-the-flexmonster-mongodb-connector?r=mongo_connect) is a special server-side tool intended to help you retrieve the data from a MongoDB database to Flexmonster Pivot.
-It has to be embedded into a server that accepts requests for the data from Flexmonster and passes them to the Connector.
+[Flexmonster MongoDB Connector](https://www.flexmonster.com/doc/introduction-to-the-flexmonster-mongodb-connector?r=mongo_connect) is a server-side tool that helps you retrieve the data from a MongoDB database to Flexmonster Pivot.
+The Connector has to be embedded into a server.

 Table of contents: